Floadway/concept/README.md

   })

 ```
-Floadway has a custom validator built in.
+Floodway has a custom validator built in.
 You can find more information about it in the validator repository.
 It can validate json trees recursively and also perform some actions on the data.
 It also has support for custom validaton functions.

 Before an action is ran the validator checks the provided parameters to make sure they match the specified spec.